Salah-Code-Lab/RegFilter/README.md

 These can't be hashed since the incoming path is longer than the stored prefix.
 Only runs if stage 1 misses.

-Stage 3 is caller context.
+**REMOVED You Can Still Add it though** Stage 3 is caller context.
 ChkInt() checks if the caller is PPL or Light PPL protected, or if it's services.exe parented by wininit.exe.
 Trusted callers get through.
 Everyone else goes through ControlHiveAccess which blocks userland writes to the services hive entirely.

-Stage 4 is HKCU filtering.
+Stage 3-4 is HKCU filtering.
 Resolves the caller SID from the thread impersonation token first to catch ImpersonateLoggedOnUser attempts, falls back to primary token.
 Builds the full REGISTRY\USER\<SID>\... path and checks it against the